New York Electricity Rates

-To use this FREE tool, scroll to the top of the page and type your Zip Code into the orange box.
+To use this FREE tool, go to the right side of the page and type your zip code into the orange box.
 After you’ve selected your utility, you’ll be presented with the best rate plans from reliable providers in your area.

 To compare energy provider rates with the rates you are being charged, find the “Price-to-Compare” on your most recent utility bill.
 This rate is expressed as “cents/kWh” (cents per kilowatt hour), and may look something like this: 9.016 cents/kWh.